diogoazevedos/artillery-plugin-m3u8/README.md

 ### Setup

-Add the URL to the `.m3u8` manifest.
+Add the URL to the `.m3u8` playlist.

 ```yaml
 scenarios: